-19 Article 71 of Regulation (EU) No 536/2014
+(21) Article 71 of Regulation (EU) No 536/2014

-- 221. In cases where there are tasks/functions delegated the sponsor remains ultimately responsible for ensuring that the conduct of the trials and the final data generated by those trials comply with the requirements of Regulation (EU) 536/201 as well as with those of Directive 2001/83/EC in the case of a marketing authorisation application.
-This applies in particular to ensuring the safety of the subjects and the reliability and robustness of the data generated in the clinical trial. - 222.
-Any trial-related tasks/functions that are delegated to a third party should be specified in a written contract between the sponsor and the third party and when relevant made clear to the investigator (eg. responsibilities regarding safety reporting). - 5.5 Question: Does Regulation (EU) No 536/2014 establish that the sponsor, investigator, any person to whom sponsor has delegated task or his legal representative according to article 74 are liable under civil and criminal law? - 223.
-Answer: No. - 224.
-The Clinical Trials Regulation, in referring to the "responsibility for the initiation, management and for setting up the financing of a clinical trial" (article 2(2)(14) of Clinical Trials Regulation refers to the responsibility for compliance with the Regulation. - 225.
+- Answer: No. - 233.
+The Clinical Trials Regulation, in referring to the "responsibility for the initiation, management and for setting up the financing of a clinical trial" (article 2(2)(14) of Clinical Trials Regulation refers to the responsibility for compliance with the Regulation. - 234.
 Responsibility in terms of civil law (i.e. liability, for example compensation for damages occurred to a patient), or criminal law (i.e. punishment, for example criminal sanction of a bodily injury caused by negligence), is not governed by the Clinical Trials Regulation, cf. article 75.
 In this respect, the applicable laws of the Member States apply (see article 95 of the Regulation).
-Neglecting the duties or responsibilities laid out in this regulation and causing damages or bodily injury to a person can and would result in a corresponding civil and/or criminal liability according to the legal system of the respective Member State. - 226.
+Neglecting the duties or responsibilities laid out in this regulation and causing damages or bodily injury to a person can and would result in a corresponding civil and/or criminal liability according to the legal system of the respective Member State. - 235.
 This also holds for cases where the sponsor has a legal representative in an EU Member State or EEA State.
-While the existence of a legal representative within the EU/EEA might be supportive to ensure effective sanctioning under national civil or criminal law, the rules for civil and criminal liability remain governed by the national laws of the Member States. - 5.6 Question: Can a sponsor established in a third country open a subsidiary or branch in a Member State in order to comply with the requirement of Regulation (EU) No 536/2014 that the sponsor or a legal representative of the sponsor must be established in the EU? - 227.
-Answer: Yes.

-- 228. Article 74 of the Clinical Trials Regulation requires that the sponsor or, in principle, a legal representative of the sponsor is established in the EU. - 229.
+While the existence of a legal representative within the EU/EEA might be supportive to ensure effective sanctioning under national civil or criminal law, the rules for civil and criminal liability remain governed by the national laws of the Member States. - 5.6 Question: Can a sponsor established in a third country open a subsidiary or branch in a Member State in order to comply with the requirement of Regulation (EU) No 536/2014 that the sponsor or a legal representative of the sponsor must be established in the EU? - 236.
+Answer: Yes. - 237.
+Article 74 of the Clinical Trials Regulation requires that the sponsor or, in principle, a legal representative of the sponsor is established in the EU. - 238.
 This does not exclude the possibility that this establishment is a branch or subsidiary of a legal person having its principal seat outside the EU.
 This establishment could be the sponsor or act as legal representative of the sponsor established outside the EU.